 The process will begin by investigating the accident claim and advising whether it is likely to be successful.
-This includes conducting site visits and subsequently contacting witnesses or the police.
+This may include conducting site visits and subsequently contacting witnesses or the police.

-This also means obtaining a detailed medical report confirming the nature and extent of your injuries and any long lasting effects you may have suffered or are likely to suffer in the future.
-At Goodge Law, your specialist injury lawyer will then prepare a detailed schedule of all the expenses that you have incurred because of the accident and establish how your accident will affect your earning potential in the future.
+We will also need to obtain a detailed medical report confirming the nature and extent of your injuries and whether you have suffered any long lasting effects or are likely to suffer in the future.
+We will then prepare a detailed schedule of all the expenses that you have incurred and establish how your injuries will affect your earning potential in the future.

 How much compensation will I get?

 This depends on the extent of your injuries which a medical report will help to assess.
-You can also claim for your financial losses arising from an accident.
+You can also claim for your financial losses arising from the injury.
 The longer your injury affects you and your ability to work, the higher the compensation.

 If I am unable to work, how can I pay the bills?

 If your employer stops paying you, then you should apply for state benefits.
 If the injury prevents you from working, you may also be able to claim loss of earnings.
 If there is no dispute about blame and if there is likely to be any delay, it is usually possible to obtain an advance payment of compensation before the final amount is agreed.
 This is known as an interim payment.
 Please speak to us about this so we can tell you exactly what documentation is needed to obtain an interim payment.

 Can you visit me at home or in the hospital?

 Yes, we can do this if you would like us to and you feel well enough to meet with us.